 Asbestos is most hazardous when it's friable, which means that fibers can easily be crumbled by a person's hand, therefore, releasing dangerous fibers into the air.
 There is no safe level of exposure to asbestos, and even limited exposure can result in significant health problems, including:

 - Increased respiratory symptoms, such as difficulty breathing and chronic cough

-- Development or progression of chronic illnesses including lung cancer, chronic obstructive pulmonary disease, asthma, tuberculosis, pulmonary fibrosis, and emphysema
+- Development or progression of chronic illnesses, including lung cancer, chronic obstructive pulmonary disease, asthma, tuberculosis, pulmonary fibrosis, and emphysema

 - Immune-suppressive effects

-- Damages cells in the respiratory system
+- Damages in cells of the respiratory system

 - Accelerated aging of the lungs

-- A decreased in lung function
+- A decrease in lung function

 - Shortened life span